 Immutability, Irreversibility – Records in the nodes are cryptographically secured, with no possibility for anyone (without key access) to change the data, so there is no threat to data integrity.

 Trust Systems or Consensus – The consensus protocol is designed to maintain a common, unambiguous ordering of transactions and blocks and guarantees the integrity and consistency of the blockchain across geographically distributed nodes.
 State of consensus is reached when all nodes produce the same output and the outputs produced by the nodes are valid according to the rules of the protocol.

 Business Rules or Contracts – This is a rules component, as needed by any business to define the flow of value and state of a transaction.

-Different Implementations—for example, Hyperledger and Ethereum—cannot integrate easily and can be thought of as completely different enterprise systems.
+Different Implementations—for example, Hyperledger and Ethereum—can not integrate easily and can be thought of as completely different enterprise systems.
 To share information between these two systems, you would need to create a blockchain integration layer or standardize on a single protocol.
 Enterprise blockchain implementation needs to be augmented with capabilities as depicted in the diagram.

-The diagram below depicts one view that includes the components often necessary for a successful blockchain implementation.
+The diagram below depicts one view that includes the components often necessary for successful blockchain implementation.
 Starting from the bottom of the diagram and working upwards, note that the distributed ledger/blockchain, security components, blockchain APIs, and smart contracts are capabilities typically offered by a blockchain technology stack.